hipache/hipache/README.md

  * __http__: specifies on which ips/ports hipache will listen for http traffic.
 By default, hipache listens only on 127.0.0.1:80
     * __http.port__: port to listen to for http.
 Defaults to `80`.
     * __http.bind__: IPv4 (or IPv6) address, or addresses to listen to.
 You can specify a single ip, an array of ips, or an array of objects `{address: IP, port: PORT}` if you want to use a specific port on a specific ip.
 Defaults to `127.0.0.1`.
- * __http__: specifies on which ips/ports hipache will listen for https traffic.
+ * __https__: specifies on which ips/ports hipache will listen for https traffic.
 By default, hipache doesn't listens for https traffic.
     * __https.port__: port to listen to for https.
 Defaults to `443`.
     * __https.key__: path to key file to use.
 No default.
     * __https.passphrase__: optional passphrase for the key file.